Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

-Let us explain qualitatively why Kondo interaction leads to superconductivity.
-In general the \textit{s-d} Zener Hamiltonian describes the effective two electron interaction when two electrons are simultaneously in one and the same transition ion in 3$d$ and 4$s$ states.
-The Kondo sign of the exchange amplitude $J_{sd}$ describes decreasing of the energy when electron spins are opposite.
-In other words, it is antiferromagnetic sign of the effective two electron exchange.
-Decreasing the energy when two electrons have opposite spins when are in one and the same lattice point lead to a contact 2-electron interaction which was supposed in the epoch made BCS paper.
-In short when Kondo interaction is incorporated in the BCS scheme it gives singled Cooper pairs.
+Let us explain qualitatively how the Kondo interaction leads to superconductivity.
+In general, the \textit{s-d} Zener Hamiltonian describes the effective two electron interaction when two electrons are simultaneously in one and the same transition ion in 3$d$ and 4$s$ states.
+The sign of the exchange amplitude $J_{sd}$ describes a decrease of the energy when the electron spins are opposite, corresponding to an antiferromagnetic interaction of the effective two electrons.
+In brief, when Kondo the interaction is incorporated in the BCS scheme it gives singlet Cooper pairs.

-Let us discuss in short how the Kondo exchange Hamiltonian differs from other exchange processes used in the theory of high-$T_c$ cuprates.
-The Kondo Hamiltonian \Eqref{Eq.Kondo} describes the two electron exchange between the Cu4$s$ and Cu3$d_{x^2-y^2}$ states in one and the same Cu ion.
-In such a way Kondo amplitude $J_{sd}$ describes two electron exchange in one and the same point of the copper sub-lattice.
-Usually two electron exchange amplitude $J$ denotes some effective model exchange between two \textit{different} neighboring sites of a mathematical quadratic lattice.
-In some sense our theory is also a \textit{t-J} model but the LCAO-Kondo Hamiltonian is a tool for adequate treatment of electron processes in the CuO$_2$ plane.
-The notation $t$ comes from the notion \textit{transfer amplitude} and as we have pointed out it is also a traditional notation.
-Our $t_{ps}$, $t_{ps}$ and $t_{pp}$ are transfer amplitudes between real atomic wave functions but not the hopping between the different point of some mathematical lattice.
-Let us not forgot that condensed matter consist of atoms.
+The Kondo Hamiltonian \Eqref{Eq.Kondo} describes the two-electron exchange between the Cu4$s$ and Cu3$d_{x^2-y^2}$ states in one and the same Cu ion.
+In a way, our theory is similar to the \textit{t-J} model, yet the LCAO-Kondo Hamiltonian is adequate for the treatment of electron processes in the CuO$_2$ plane.
+Let's point out, the notation $t$ comes from the notion \textit{transfer amplitude}.
+Our $t_{ps}$, $t_{pd}$ and $t_{pp}$ are transfer amplitudes between real atomic wave functions.